rigélblu

 When I hear debates on scrum and agile now, I think they were a solution to the fixed mindset problem.

-The we know the future two years from now.
+We know the future two years from now.

 We know what customers want.